 - The last option is to listen!
 If you have a metronome, practice getting used to different tempos.
 It also helps to associate these tempos with their musical names.
 Adagio, Grave, Presto… etc. Tap your foot, or clap your hands to these beats.
 Really try to drill it in, practice option b) with it and sight read while tapping your foot to the tempo.
 If you don’t have a metronome and want to work on timing, listen to music at varied tempos and clap along to the melody.
 Some examples are:

-Rockin’ in the Free World – Neil Young (131 BPM)
+Rockin’ in the Free World – Neil Young (131 beats per minute)

-Crazy Little Thing Called Love – Queen (152 BPM)
+Crazy Little Thing Called Love – Queen (152 beats per minute)

 Clapping along to any of these songs at their tempo should prove more than enough challenge for any musician out there.
-With their wide range of tempos, you should get a real feel for the spectrum of different BPM’s they adhere to.
+With their wide range of tempos, you should get a real feel for the spectrum of different beats per minute they adhere to.

 Furthermore, if you’re interested in picking up your guitar, looking up the tablature and playing along to these songs, you’ll gain an equally beneficial experience if not more than just clapping along.
 Master these different tempos, and you should be able to play in time to any song using your own inner metronome.